-The Post-Application Coverage Endorsement (PACE) Crop Insurance Policy has been expanded for the 2023 crop season for non-irrigated corn in select counties in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
+The Post-Application Coverage Endorsement (PACE) crop insurance product for the 2024 crop season for non-irrigated corn is available in select counties in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
 PACE is designed for corn producers who are looking to strategically apply nitrogen.
-It will provide supplemental coverage when a producer plans on split-applying nitrogen but is prevented due to field conditions caused by adverse weather, resulting in crop yield loss.
+It will provide supplemental coverage when a producer plans on split-applying nitrogen but is prevented due to field conditions caused by adverse weather.
 It gives farmers the opportunity to use split-apply to increase efficiency, decrease nitrogen runoff, and maximize their financial investment.

-On September 28, 2022 USDA RMA announced that PACE will be expanded to most counties in Iowa, Illinois, Minnesota, and Wisconsin for the 2023 growing season.
-PACE will remain available across select counties in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
+PACE is available where non-irrigated corn is insurable in all counties of Iowa, Illinois, Minnesota, and Wisconsin, and in select counties of Indiana, Kansas, Michigan, Nebraska, North Dakota, Ohio, and South Dakota.
 RMA will expand eligibility over the next four years.

 According to USDA, you must:

 - Have an underlying insurance policy of Yield Protection, Revenue Protection, or Revenue Protection with Harvest Price Exclusion with coverage at the additional coverage level;

 - Have documentation supporting the purchase of nitrogen for the split-application of nitrogen practice;

 - Record on the PACE acreage report:

 - The acreage on which a split application of nitrogen practice was intended; and,